the-earth-31/sexbob/README.md

 4. Copy "Token"
 5. Implement into script

+Tenor API Key:
+1. Go to https://tenor.com/developer/dashboard after making a developer account
+2. Create an application for sexbob
+3. Copy the provided api key and implement into the script

 Needed Modules:
 1. discord ("pip install discord" in console)
 2. asyncio ("pip install asyncio" in console)